 Tired of being baby-sat on the no-touch guided tours?
 Oregon Caves National Monument offers an off-trail caving tour, that includes a guide but also instruction on technique and etiquette.
-Best of all, the three-hour tour means you get to climb and crawl around the marble surfaces as much as you want, wherever you want for a true spelunking experience.
+Best of all, the three-hour tour means you get to climb and crawl around the marble surfaces as much as you want, wherever you want for a truly personalized spelunking experience.

 Carlsbad Caverns, New Mexico

 Fossils of plants and animals left from the ocean are trapped within the walls of these historic caves and a visit to the grand “Big Room,” is a must.
 With paved walkways, handrails and lights, it’s one of the most modernized caving experiences in existence and offers both tours and self-guided viewings.